Photos: Suzanne Camarata

 Boston, MA 02115

-This symposium is open to all and will shed light on the current demographic challenges facing societies and communities, and the exciting, interdisciplinary initiatives and activities taking place at the Harvard Center for Population and Development Studies in response to these challenges.
+This symposium was open to all and shed light on the current demographic challenges facing societies and communities, and the exciting, interdisciplinary initiatives and activities taking place at the Harvard Center for Population and Development Studies in response to these challenges.

 * International Conference on Population and Development